-We met Ronald van der Kemp, RVDK, the world's first sustainable haute-couture label.
-The brand's mission is to show the world that ethical fashion is glamorous and exciting
+We met Ronald van der Kemp, RVDK, the world's first sustainable haute couture label.
+The brand has made it its mission to show the world that ethical fashion can be glamorous and exciting

 Source: RVDK, 2019 Couture case

-RVDK Ronald van der Kemp has worked as a designer and creative director for international luxury brands such as Bill Blass, Celine / Michael Kors, Guy Laroche and Barneys for 25 years.
-Then, he founded his own label under his name.
-To him, the realization that luxury fashion was slowly following in the footsteps of the fast fashion industry, was a turning point.
+RVDK Ronald van der Kemp worked for over 25 years as a designer and creative director for international luxury brands like Bill Blass, Celine / Michael Kors, Guy Laroche and Barneys.
+Before he started a label under his own name.
+The turning point began for him when he noticed that the Luxury fashion creeping in the footsteps of the Fast Fashion Industry followed.

 Ronald van der Kemp as a pioneer of Ethical Haute Couture